evhub/coconut/FAQ.md

 Yes!
 Coconut will compile Python 3 syntax, built-ins, and even imports to code that will work on any supported Python version (`2.6`, `2.7`, `>=3.2`).
 There a couple of caveats to this, statement, however: some constructs, like `async`, are for all intents and purposes impossible to recreate in lower Python versions, and require a particular `--target` to make them work.
 For a full list, see [compatible Python versions](DOCS.html#compatible-python-versions).

+### How do I release a Coconut package on PyPI?

+Since Coconut just compiles to Python, releasing a Coconut package on PyPI is exactly the same as releasing a Python package, with an extra compilation step.
+Just write your package in Coconut, run `coconut` on the source code, and upload the compiled code to PyPI.
+You can even mix Python and Coconut code, since the compiler will only touch `.coco` files.
+If you want to see an example of a PyPI package written in Coconut, including a [Makefile](https://github.com/evhub/pyprover/blob/master/Makefile) with the exact compiler commands being used, check out [pyprover](https://github.com/evhub/pyprover).

 ### I saw that Coconut was recently updated.
 Where is the change log?

 Information on every Coconut release is chronicled on the [GitHub releases page](https://github.com/evhub/coconut/releases).
 There you can find all of the new features and breaking changes introduced in each release.